hazeez/IDS13/class03/Exercise/Exercise01/README.md

-# Normal Distribution is a probability distribution
+# Normal Distribution is a probability

+### The topic in question is - Is normal distribution a probability distribution?
+Yes, it is and this writeup provides justification as to why it is so!

 ## Revisiting the Normal distribution

+Let's revisit the normal distribution once - its characteristics and emprical rule

 - Normal distribution the distribution of data that is symmetric over the mean.
 - `50%` of the data lie to the left and `50%` of the data lie to the right
 - At the origin, mean = median = mode = 0

 ## Emprical rule

 The emprical rule states that
 - `68%` of the data will be within one standard deviation of the mean
 - `95%` of the data will be within two standard deviations from the mean